adam-rumpf/combat-turtles/README.md

 <img src="images/coordinate_system.png" title="Combat Turtles coordinate system." width="600"/>

 The game begins with both turtles running their `setup()` methods, after which a step event occurs at a rate of approximately 30 steps per second (although this rate is not fixed and may slow down if either turtle AI requires expensive computations).
 Turtles have no "momentum", meaning that their linear speeds and rotational speeds are both set to zero at the beginning of each step, so in order for a turtle to move continuously it must be given a movement instruction _every step_.
 After these internal attributes are reset, each turtle's `step()` method is called.
-If this method included any [movement or shooting](#action-methods) instructions, and the movement or shooting is allowed, then the turtle is moved or a missile is fired at the end of the step.
+If this method included any [movement or shooting](#action-methods) instructions, and the movement or shooting is allowed by the game rules, then the turtle is moved or a missile is fired at the end of the step.

-Specifically, the following actions are taken, in order, by each turtle during each step:
+Specifically, the following actions are taken, in order, by the turtle during each step:
 1. The turtle's speed and turning speed are set to zero, and its shooting instruction is set to `False`.
 1. The turtle's missile cooldown is decremented.
 1. The turtle's user-defined `step()` method is called, during which movement and shooting instructions can be issued.